NotifiUs/wctp-gateway/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security vulnerability within WCTP Gateway, please send an e-mail to [patrick.labbett@notifi.us](mailto:patrick.labbett@notifi.us).

-All security vulnerabilities will be promptly addressed.